Hospodar: Non-Slavic usage

 The rulers of Wallachia and Moldavia were styled hospodars in Slavic writings from the 14th century to 1866; the English equivalent of this title is Lord (with the meaning of autonomous ruler).
-Hospodar was used in addition to the title voivod (that is, Duke).
+Hospodar was used in addition to the title voivod.
 When writing in Romanian, the term Domn (from the Latin dominus) was used.
-At the end of this period, as the title had been held by many vassals of the Ottoman Sultan, its retention was considered inconsistent with the independence of the United Principalities' (formalized from Romania only in 1878 — replacing the tributary status).
+At the end of this period, as the title had been held by many vassals of the Ottoman Sultan, its retention was considered inconsistent with the independence of the United Principalities (formalized from Romania only in 1878 — replacing the tributary status).

-The term made its way into the Romanian language after many centuries, but under a different meaning gospodar (female: gospodină) means a good manager of a household or a property (gospodărie).
+The term made its way into the Romanian language after many centuries, but under a different meaning gospodar (female: gospodină) means a manager of a household or a property (gospodărie).

 Hungarian word gazda = "potentate", "rich landowner" is borrowed from the language of Southern Slavs who inhabited today's Hungary before the arrival of the Hungarians, aka Magyars, to Europe.